-At the Constitutional Convention of 1787, James Madison remarkably supported giving the federal government power to nullify state laws.
+During this week at the Constitutional Convention of 1787, James Madison actually pushed for federal power to nullify state laws.

 The U.S. government planned to help Cubans overthrow Fidel Castro in 1961; however, the American globalists responsible for putting Castro in power sabotaged the attack.